xcp-ng-rpms/pyproject-rpm-macros/README.md

 Adding run-time and test-time dependencies
 ------------------------------------------

-To run tests in the `%check` section, the package's runtime dependencies often need to also be included as build requirements.
+To run tests or import checks in the `%check` section, the package's runtime dependencies need to also be included as build requirements.
-This can be done using the `-r` flag:

-    %generate_buildrequires
-    %pyproject_buildrequires -r
+Hence, `%pyproject_buildrequires` also generates runtime dependencies by default.

 For this to work, the project's build system must support the [`prepare-metadata-for-build-wheel` hook](https://www.python.org/dev/peps/pep-0517/#prepare-metadata-for-build-wheel).
 The popular buildsystems (setuptools, flit, poetry) do support it.

+This behavior can be disabled
+(e.g. when the project's build system does not support it) using the `-R` flag:

+    %generate_buildrequires
+    %pyproject_buildrequires -R

 For projects that specify test requirements using an [`extra` provide](https://packaging.python.org/specifications/core-metadata/#provides-extra-multiple-use),